harleydutton/tabula-rasa/tabula-rasa.md

 ##Combat
 It looks like i was favoring shadowrun style initiative/speed in the past disallowing called shots in favor of the doubles -> dragon dice method from dragon age seems really good. shadowrun style initiative is where characters roll initiative and get a score, and then combat goes in rounds.
 Each round subtracts some number (10 in shadowrun) from each intiative and each character that still has a non-negative initiative score gets a turn.
+###group combat
+this looks fucking awful... division??? wtf? attacker defender meaning individual individual spend MP SP or FP to get additional damage dice individual group mtf fireball styled costs group individual multiply damage by group size group group multiply by attackers and divide by defenders
 ###action economy
-this is actually a pretty good idea. figure out how to implement it and classify actions in this game. major, minor, full, free, reaction etc. (mental, channeled) can players get additional actions? how?
+this is actually a pretty good idea. figure out how to implement it and classify actions in this game. major, minor, full, free, reaction etc. (mental, channeled,passive) can players get additional actions? how?
 ###grouping NPCS
 provide some simple method of grouping NPCs in combat
 ###Armor